kensanata/face/README.md

 hypnotoad face.pl
 ```

+Whenever you repeat this `hypnotoad` command, the server will be
+restarted.
+There's no need to kill it.

-You can configure it to listen on a different port by adding an
+You can configure `hypnotoad` to listen on a different port by adding
-additional item to the config file, `face.conf`:
+an additional item to the config file:

 ```
 {